h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/controller/GenericController.rst

 .. java:method:: protected String getUserGreeting(Principal principal, HttpServletRequest request)
    :outertype: GenericController

-   Obtains the greeting for the user
+   Obtains the greeting for the user from the current session (or from DB if the session doesn't have it).

-   :param principal:
+   :param principal: the user principal
+   :param request: the http request
+   :return: the greeting message

+getUserGreeting
+^^^^^^^^^^^^^^^

+.. java:method:: protected String getUserGreeting(User loggedUser, HttpServletRequest request)
+   :outertype: GenericController

+   Obtains the greeting for the user from the current session (or from DB if the session doesn't have it).

+   :param loggedUser: the logged user
-   :param request:
+   :param request: the http request
+   :return: the greeting message